anshsin7/constructionAI/README.md

 T.b.d: There should also be a Place where they can upload excels, csvs and other data.
 So that it creates a unified database for all avaible products from contracts, product lists etc. The tables of that database are still to be decided.

+The UI should be similar to COMSTRUCT (We will provide pictures fo their software UI).

 ### Backend